DataBiosphere/terra-scientific-pipelines-service/teaspoons-cli/README.md

 ├── README.md
 ```

+The `generated` directory contains the auto-generated files for the thin client, including the python model classes and API calls.

-Inside the `teaspoons` directory, we have the following files:
+In the `teaspoons` directory, we have the following files and subdirectories:
+- `auth_helper.py` contains the code for authenticating with the Teaspoons service (Terra, via b2c).
+- `cli.py` assembles the CLI sub-modules that are defined in `commands/`.
+- `client.py` contains the code for wrapping API calls to the Teaspoons service.
+- `config.py` contains the code for managing the CLI configuration via environment variables.
 - `teaspoons` is the entrypoint for the CLI.
 It contains the main function that is called when the CLI is run.
-- `auth.py` contains the code for authenticating with the Teaspoons service (Terra, via b2c).
-- `config.py` contains the code for managing the CLI configuration via environment variables.
-- `cli.py` assembles the CLI sub-modules that are defined in `commands/`.
-- A future file will be included to contain the business logic for the CLI commands.
+- `utils.py` contains utility functions that are used across the CLI.
 - The `commands` directory contains the CLI sub-modules.
 This is effectively the controller layer for the CLI.
-- The `generated` directory contains the auto-generated files for the thin client, containing the python model classes and API calls.
+- The `logic` directory contains the business logic for the CLI.

+In the `tests` directory, we have test files that can be run with pytest.

 ## Using the CLI
 For now, the CLI requires poetry to be installed to run.
 See the [Development](#development) section for instructions on how to install poetry.